 At least 90 per cent of the unfortunate males who have been so cruelly deprived of the foreskin would not have elected to part with it if it had been left to them to decide for themselves.
 I for one would readily join the throng of men who would queue for the re-grafting of a new foreskin by surgery, if it ever became a real possibility.
 The advantages of this fold of skin on the end of the penis (provided so benevolently by nature) are numerous and manifold.

 It is of vital importance for the full enjoyment of tactile feelings during sexual intercourse.
 There is, of course, considerable debate as to whether or not circumcision has a role to play in slowing down premature ejaculation.
 (Many men have claimed that a glans which is constantly covered with the foreskin is much more sensitive than one which has been exposed to the rubbing of underwear, and consequently has become keratinized (thickened) and less sensitive.
 This may cause delayed ejaculation.
-You can find many protocols for delayed ejaculation treatment on the internet - click here for the information.
+You can find protocols for delayed ejaculation treatment here.)

 Therefore, anyone with a long foreskin which is perhaps a full inch beyond the tip of the glans is indeed lucky, by virtue of the fact that he should be able to achieve full erection with the glans still remaining completely covered by the skin.
 The inner layer is thereby a somewhat larger 'area' of delicate sensitivity to come in contact with the moist vaginal surface as it rolls off the knob during the initial thrust of the penis.
 I feel sure a large number of the lads who are so clamorous in their endeavor to become circumcised would surely think again about it if they really knew what they lose when the foreskin is destroyed by this barbaric and inhuman operation.
 (Some men, of course, have resorted to foreskin restoration in an attempt to overcome the damage done to their self-esteem and possibly their sexual sensitivity by circumcision.
 There's a whole website on the subject of foreskin restoration and the sensitivity of the penis here.-Ed)